paulpoot/forward/README.md

+# Forward

-This is an opinionated Next.js setup featuring a few defaults that I often implement in my projects.
+This is an opinionated [Next.js](https://nextjs.org/) boilerplate that features a bunch of configurations that I enjoy developing with.

 ## Features

-- Strict Typescript setup for optimal maintainability
+- Next.js with strict Typescript setup
-- Storybook for optimal component based development
+- Storybook
+- Jest and Testing Library
+- SASS
+- normalize.css
-- Contentful integration with a typescript generator to automatically create types
+- Husky with Commitlint set to conventional commits
-- SVG Sprite Loader for using SVG icons as a spritemap
+- A whole bunch of linting
+- clsx for easy combining of classnames
+- A folder structure that should cover pretty much everything you want for most larger projects
-- Next sitemap for creating sitemaps
+- Setup for custom fonts
+- A few ready-to-use components, like a meta, heading, spacer and text component
+- Default layout setup
+- A media query context that can be used to determine screensize in Javascript
-- classnames for easier styling
+- A basic setup for global styling and variables
-- Normalize.css
-- QA script for code quality testing
+- A throttle util function

 ## Getting Started